 For those who have an understanding of the Plan of God, the present era of history is a most interesting time in which to be alive.

 The Influence of the Kingdom.
 Leaven is an agent of transformation or influence.
-Jesus prophesied that influence of the Kingdom of Heaven would spread,2 even as a small amount of leaven introduced into a lump of flour eventually permeates and transforms the whole.3 Though the result of the transformation is observable, the process is gradual and subtle.
-The slow and generally unperceived process is portrayed also in the parable of the farmer.4 When he ascended into Heaven, Jesus had about hundred and twenty followers, all in Jerusalem.5 In the present day, the followers of Jesus are innumerable, and the influence of the Reign of the Christ is seen throughout the Earth, in almost every aspect of life.
+Jesus prophesied that influence of the Kingdom of Heaven would spread,3 even as a small amount of leaven introduced into a lump of dough eventually permeates and transforms the whole.4 Though the result of the transformation within a lump of dough is observable, the process is gradual and subtle.
+The slow and generally unperceived growth of the Kingdom is portrayed also in the parable of the farmer who anxiously awaits the sprouting of seed.5 When he ascended into Heaven, Jesus had about a hundred and twenty followers, all in Jerusalem.6 In the present day, the followers of Jesus are innumerable, and the influence of the Reign of the Christ is seen throughout the Earth, in almost every aspect of life.

 Why Sin?
 Why Evil?
-Many ask, in sincerity, how it is, if Jesus has been reigning for two millennia, that there should be found today in the World evils such as warfare, disease, poverty, starvation, and crime.
-But the question, though sincere, is defective, for it ignores the fact that, from the very beginning and without lapse, the Lord God has governed his Creation.6
+Many in sincerity ask how it is, if Jesus has been reigning for two millennia, that there should be found today in the World evils such as warfare, disease, poverty, starvation, and crime.
+But the question, though sincere, is defective, for it ignores the fact that, from the very beginning and without lapse, the Lord God has governed his Creation.7 The Lord indeed shall vanquish evil, but the time for that has not yet arrived.

 Sons of God.
-Heretofore, the Lord has governed through human rulers, such as Nebuchadnezzar, whom he appointed.8 The Kingdom of Heaven being implemented by the Lord God differs both in concept and in degree; the Kingdom governs directly.9 The officers of the Kingdom are Sons of God; they are the Justified, born by the Resurrection into the family of God.
+Heretofore, the Lord has governed and executed judgment through human rulers, such as Nebuchadnezzar, whom he appointed.9 The Kingdom of Heaven being implemented by the Lord God differs both in concept and in degree; the Kingdom governs directly.10 The officers of the Kingdom are Sons of God; they are the Justified, born by the Resurrection into the family of God.
 And the government imposed by the Kingdom is comprehensive; the Kingdom has many offices, staffed by the Justified, in number sufficient to provide proper governance of the entire populace of the Earth.

 The Devil.
 The Protestant Pulpit attributes to angelic creatures much of the evil men face in life.
 Indeed, fantastic tales of angelic rebellion and evil machinations of a “fallen” angel called “the Devil” play a central role in the Protestant Faith.
-Most of these tales are found only in the the Book of Revelation, with support from the Book of II Peter and the Book of Jude.
+Most of these tales are found only in the the Book of Revelation, with support from the Book of IIPeter and the Book of Jude.
 But all three of the books are spurious; none of them has a rightful place in the Canon of Scripture.
-Though legitimate Scripture does use the term “Devil” (Greek diabolos, meaning adversary), it never uses the term in reference to an angelic creature.
+Though legitimate Scripture does use the term “Devil” (Greek diabolos, meaning adversary), the word should have been translated, rather than transliterated.
+The Scripture never uses diabolos in reference to an angelic creature.
 Notions of everlasting torture in Hell and of conflict between angelic hosts have their source in the myth of the Talmudic Jew.

 Misconceptions.
 Contrary to common notion: